prashant31191/open-android-v3/README.md

 ***

-What's new?
+<h5>Introduction</h5>
+___
-open-android-v3 is enhanced version of SDK V2.
+This document details merchant Android App integration with Citrus Payment gateway. open-android-v3 is enhanced version of SDK V2 wherein you can implement your App with features such as:

+* Pay using Credit Card/Debit Card & Netbanking
+* Pay using Citrus Cash
+* Load Money into Citrus Wallet(Citrus Cash account)
+* Save your Cards and Bank options for faster Checkout
+* Delete Cards
+* Logout your user from App
+* Withdraw your Money

+<h5>Enhance features of SDK V3<h/5>
+___
-   1. SDK response time optimization-  over 5x faster response compared to V2
+   * SDK response time optimization-  over 5x faster response compared to V2
-   2. Everything is Object now.
+   * Everything is Object now.
 No more JSON parsing required.
-   3. Improved WebView.
+   * Improved WebView.
 WebView is handled by SDK.
-   4. Uniform responses from SDK across different API’s
+   * Uniform responses from SDK across different API’s
-   5. Support for Citrus Cash.
+   * Support for Citrus Cash.
-   6. Added support to gradle/Android Studio
+   * Added support to gradle/Android Studio
-   7. Less Integration Time Required.
+   * Less Integration Time Required.
-   8. Zero click payment using Citrus Cash.
+   * Zero click payment using Citrus Cash.

 <b> Prerequisite </>
    You must already have installed and configured: